BEST RERA ADVOCATE FOR PAN INDIA RERA COMPLAINT FILING

 RERA Advocate for builder-buyer dispute

-1. 2019 -Hon’ble Supreme Court of India in Kolkata West International City Pvt.
-Ltd. Vs. Devasis Rudra, II (2019) CPJ 29 SC, in which the Hon’ble Apex Court has observed as hereunder: “.....It would be manifestly unreasonable to construe the contract between the parties as requiring the buyer to wait indefinitely for possession.
+1. In 2019, the Hon’ble Supreme Court of India, in the case of Kolkata West International City Pvt.
+Ltd. Vs. Devasis Rudra, II (2019) CPJ 29 SC, observed the following: “.....It would be manifestly unreasonable to construe the contract between the parties as requiring the buyer to wait indefinitely for possession.
 By 2016, nearly seven years had elapsed from the date of the agreement.
-Even according to the developer, the completion certificate was received on 29 March 2016.
-This was nearly seven years after the extended date for the handing over of possession prescribed by the agreement.
+Even according to the developer, the occupancy certificate was received on 29 March 2016.
+This was nearly seven years after the extended date for handing over possession prescribed by the agreement.
 A buyer can be expected to wait for possession for a reasonable period.
-A period of seven years in beyond what is reasonable.
+A period of seven years is beyond what is reasonable.
 Hence, it would have been manifestly unfair to non-suit the buyer merely on the basis of the first prayer in the reliefs sought before the SCDRC.
-There was in any event a prayer for refund.
+There was, in any event, a prayer for refund, which could be relevant in real estate litigation.
+For buyers experiencing similar issues, consulting a property lawyer may be beneficial, especially when considering RERA case filing or addressing RERA complaints.

 Builders can't use 70% of buyers fund to repay bank loan